sg-s/kontroller/README.md

 ### Oscilloscope

 Don't want to record data but just see what your data stream looks like?
 A handy scope function looks at live data without recording anything.
+You can throw away that clunky Tektronik that's been hogging space on your ephys rack.

 ### Automation